Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

    >**Note** If you're not able view assigned license kindly refresh the page.

-### Task 2: Creating segments for Information Barriers
+### Task 2: Create segments for Information Barriers

 In this task, you'll create organization segments for the **HR** and **Finance** departments.